densmoe/JSON-Path-module/README.md

 Note: Starting with version 2.0.0 .JSONPath.RequiredLib files will include the version number of the module, for example: `json-smart-2.4.7.jar.JSONPath-2.0.0.RequiredLib`

+## Developer Notes

+Before publishing a new version of the module, increase the version numbers in the Mendix module, `install-dependencies.sh` and `pom.xml` and run `install-dependencies.sh` to update the userlib folder.

 ## Frequently Asked Questions

 Q: What is JSONPath?